-Forms with appropriate materials and workmanship can produce adequately damp proof structures by using a layer of water resisting concrete, a minimum of 150mm above external ground level, in accordance with Type B structures defined in BS 8102^[11].
+Forms with appropriate materials and workmanship can produce adequately damp proof structures by using a layer of water resisting concrete, a minimum of 150mm above external ground level, in accordance with Type B structures defined in BS 8102[12].
 Alternatively install a dpc, e.g. brush applied liquid membrane.
-The external detail must be such that protection is provided up to a minimum of 150mm above the external ground level.
-The system also permits the easy incorporation of an NSAI Agrément approved radon membrane where required, and also a sump and gas handling system.
+The external detail must be such that protection is provided up to a minimum of 150mm above the external See section 1.2 for radon around level. requirements.
 For Amvic ICF foundation walls, the DPC may also be formed as shown in Figure 2.
-The minimum standard concrete specification, as outlined in Section 2.1.2, is also application for the foundation walls.